“There’s a popular expression that says, “Life begins at 40.” And I thought, “Really?”

 Contrary to that popular expression, my life does not begin today.
 My life began, when Jesus died on the cross 2,000 years ago so that ‘I might have life and have it more abundantly’.
 (John 10:10)

-(A very special thanks to all the people who came to my “Fab@40 Party” last night.
+(This was the thanksgiving speech which I delivered on that night.
+A very special thanks to all the people who came to my “Fab@40 Party”.
 You were all so beautiful.
-I appreciate your time, prayers, birthday greetings, your lovely presents and your love and friendship!
+I appreciate your time, prayers, birthday greetings, your thoughtful presents and most of all, your love and friendship!
 You made me feel like a real princess even for just one night! 🙂